This policy has been updated on and is effective as of July 1, 2023.

 Where legally required: We will also comply with legal requests where disclosure is required or permitted by law (for example to government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime, subject to such bodies providing us with a relevant request in writing).

-IX.
-How long will Habitat for Humanity keep your personal information?
+VIII.
+How long will Habitat for Humanity keep your Personal Information?

-We will hold your personal information on our contact lists only for as long as you continue to provide your consent.
+We will hold your Personal Information on our contact lists only for as long as you continue to provide your consent.
 If you are a U.S. or Canadian resident, your ongoing consent is presumed unless you inform us that you wish to be removed from our contact list.
-(Instructions for doing this are set forth below, in Section X.) If you are not a U.S. or Canadian resident, your consent will be presumed to expire after 24 months, unless renewed consent is provided by you.
+(Instructions for doing this are set forth below in Section IX.)
+If you are not a U.S. or Canadian resident, your consent will be presumed to expire after 24 months, unless renewed consent is provided by you.
 Beyond that, we will hold your information only for as long as necessary to comply with our legal and regulatory obligations—such as, for example, to provide documentation on funding sources in connection with a review or audit of our compliance with U.S.C.
 Sec.
 501(c)(3).

 If you request that we stop sending you marketing materials, we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.

-Legacy income is vital to the running of the charity.
-We may keep data you provide to us indefinitely, to carry out legacy administration and communicate effectively with the families of people leaving us legacies.
+Legacy income is vital to the running of Habitat for Humanity.
+We may keep data (including Personal Information) you provide to us indefinitely to carry out legacy administration and communicate effectively with the families of people leaving us legacies.
 This also enables us to identify and analyze the source of legacy income we receive.

 - Email: 48 hours from receipt of email